bluekvirus/Stage.js/HOWTO.md

 stagejs serve [--port <number>]
 ```

-**Tip**: You can now use the `stage-devtools` cli to create all the element needed in your application.
+**Tip**: You can now use the `stagejs` command-line to create all the element needed in your application.
 Use the following cmd to see what you can create from the command-line:
 ```
 stagejs create -l
 ```
-Read more about the dev tool [here](https://github.com/bluekvirus/Stage-devtools).
+Read more about the `stagejs` [cli tool](https://github.com/bluekvirus/Stage-devtools).

+**Tip**: Use our development [VM through `vagrant`](https://github.com/bluekvirus/vm-webdev) if you don't want to bother with setting up your own environment.
+Run the `stagejs` command-line tool inside this VM once it is up and running.

 #####Manually